TechDataMan/BlogPost/README.md

   <li>sklearn</li>
 </ul>

 You will need to download Stackoverflow’s 2024 Annual Developer Survey and put it in your folder.
-You can find the data [here](https://insights.stackoverflow.com/survey). </br>
+[Here](https://insights.stackoverflow.com/survey) you can find the data. </br>

 ## Results <a name="results"></a>